 There is not KOTOR 3 trailer yet.
 But diehard KOTOR fan Kevin Smets has been tirelessly continuing Darth Revan’s story in a series of YouTube videos, the Star Wars KOTOR Movie Saga.

-What could KOTOR 3 be about?
+What might the KOTOR 3 story be about?

-Maison claimed KOTOR 3 is shaping up as “sequel of sorts,” though his track record is spotty.
-That said, the ending of KOTOR 2 does leave room to continue its story.
+The ending of KOTOR 2 does leave room to continue its story.
 Obsidian’s Chris Avellone even began developing a pitch for KOTOR 3 that never saw the light of day because of “internal politics.”

 “We did start working on the third game pitch, because we always imagined the trilogy,” he told VG247 “Even when working on the second game, we [tried] to foreshadow what Darth Revan was doing in the second game, and he wasn’t always just ruthlessly and mindlessly blowing everything up.
 He actually had a larger plan because there was some greater manipulation and threat going on.”